-What business should I invest in for an E2 visa?
+What Business Should I Invest in for an E2 Visa? – Rupert Law Group

 If you’re interested in investing in a business in the US in order to get an E2 visa, you may be wondering about the best type of business for you.
 The great news is that there are no limits to the type of business you have.
 In addition, there are no limits on how you acquire the business.
 You may start a brand new business or buy an existing business.
 (Inheriting a business may be a problem, though.)